magento/devdocs/guides/v1.0/m2fedg/xlate/xlate_overview.md

 <h2 id="fedg_xlate_dict">Using Translation Dictionary Tools</h2>

-Magento developer tools include a static code analysis tool that generates a CSV dictionary from Magento source code.
+Magento developer tools include a static code analysis tool that generates a comma-seprated value (CSV) dictionary from Magento source code.
 The tool searches for any occurrences of `__()` in PHP files and translate attributes in XML files, and extracts literals for the dictionary.

 The tool is available <a href="https://github.com/magento/magento2/tree/master/dev/tools/Magento/Tools/I18n" target="_blank">here</a>.
 It is intended for translators or extension developers who wish to provide language packs for the entire Magento application or a given module or theme.